Straight Time: Plot

-This stunt now makes straight life impossible.
-Max returns to a life of crime, robbing a Chinese-owned grocery store and planning bigger heists with some willing old accomplices.
-After robbing a bank together, Max and his friend Jerry Schue (Stanton) decide to up the ante and clean out a Beverly Hills jewelry store.
-The job is botched when Max takes too long in trying to steal everything.
+This deed makes straight life impossible.
+Max returns to a life of crime, robbing a Chinese-owned grocery store, and planning bigger heists with some willing old accomplices.
+After robbing a bank together, Max and his friend Jerry Schue decide to up the ante and clean out a Beverly Hills jewelry store.
+The job is botched when Max takes too long trying to steal everything in sight, something Jerry had criticized him for when they pulled the bank job.
 Willy, acting as getaway driver, panics and takes off, leaving Max and Jerry to flee on foot as police converge on the store.

-While the men attempt to hide in a residential backyard, Jerry is shot and killed, while Max shoots a police officer.
+While the men attempt to get away via residential backyards, Jerry is shot and killed, while Max shoots a police officer.
 Max escapes with the loot, settles the score with Willy by murdering him, and flees Los Angeles with a loyal Jenny by his side.
-While driving through the Antelope Valley, Jenny hears a news bulletin on the radio detailing the extent of Max's crime, and the various deaths that occurred.
+While driving through the Antelope Valley, Jenny hears a news bulletin on the radio detailing the extent of Max's crime and the various deaths that occurred.
 She becomes upset, and forces Max to stop the car so she can vomit.

 A short time later, the couple arrive at a lone service station and diner near Palmdale.
-The two have drinks there, but Max has second thoughts as to their prospects on the lam, and implies that Jenny return to Los Angeles by bus.
-He decides to leave Jenny for her own good, resigning himself to a criminal life.
-Outside the diner, Jenny asks Max if he will call her.
-He says he wants to get caught, and drives away.
-The movie ends with a montage of his booking photos dating back to his teen years.
+The two have drinks there, but Max has second thoughts regarding their prospects on the lam, and implies that Jenny should return to Los Angeles by bus.
+He decides to leave Jenny at the diner for her own good, resigning himself to a criminal life.
+Outside, Jenny asks Max why she cannot come along.
+He responds, "Because I'm gonna get caught," and drives away.
+The movie ends with a montage of his booking photos dating back to his teen years (Max's prisoner number, A-20284, is the same as Edward Bunker's prisoner number in real life).